svanhemert00/cloudresumechallenge-blogpost/README.md

 - Writing this blog post: this was the ultimate challenge because putting your work into your own words exhibits the understanding of each step on a deeper level.
 Also, the goal of the Cloud Resume Challenge is to get hired in the cloud so writing a blog post is great interview prep. <br>

 <h2>To-do List:</h2>
-- Testing: I need to develop Python tests for the Lambda function
+- Testing: I need to develop Python tests for the Lambda function <br>
 - Infrastructure as Code (IaC): I need to define and deploy my API resources (DynamoDB table, API Gateway, and Lambda function) with Terraform instead of manually through the AWS console.
-This will allow for faster updates.
+This will allow for faster updates. <br>
 - CI/CD (Backend): I need to set up GitHub Actions that will allow me to push and update to my Terraform or Python code and run Python tests.
-If the tests pass, the Terraform updates should deploy in AWS.
+If the tests pass, the Terraform updates should deploy in AWS. <br>
 - CI/CD (Frontend): I need to set up GitHub Actions so that when I push new website code (HTML and CSS), the S3 bucket will update automatically.
-This will also invalidate CloudFront cache.
+This will also invalidate CloudFront cache. <br>

 <br>